 My favorite minimalist hiking shoes

 I absolutely love my Terraflex minimalist hiking shoes from Xero Shoes.
-These barefoot zero drop shoes are designed for the trail.
-They can be worn as minimalist running shoes or as an alternative to minimal hiking boots.
+These barefoot zero-drop shoes are designed for the trail.
+They can also be worn as minimalist running shoes or as an alternative to barefoot hiking boots.

-Before we dive into some of the reasons to consider the Terraflex for your barefoot hiking and running adventures, here are a few quick links to other Xero Shoes reviews I have shared:
+Before we dive into some of the reasons to consider the Terraflex for your barefoot hiking and running adventures, here are a few quick links to other barefoot shoes reviews I have shared:

-- Consider the Kids Prio as awesome barefoot-inspired shoes for little feet
+- Xero Shoes has excellent options for kids.
+Consider the Kids Prio as awesome barefoot-inspired shoes for little feet, or try the kids Z-trail if you’re after sandals.

-Note that Xero Shoes released an upgraded version of the Terraflex in time for spring and summer 2022.
-You can read my Terraflex II review here.
+Note that Xero Shoes released an upgraded version of the Terraflex wide toe box hiking shoes.
+You can read my Xero Shoes Terraflex II review here.

 (This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)

-[In case you prefer minimalist hiking boots, Xero Shoes does those too.
-The Xcursion is the boot style equivalent to the Terraflex.
-You could also try the Daylight Hiker for another minimal hiking boots option].
+[In case you prefer a minimalist boot for hiking, Xero Shoes does those too.
+The Xcursion is the barefoot boot style equivalent to the Terraflex.
+You could also try the Daylight Hiker for another barefoot hiking boots option].

 [Click here to check the latest prices on the Terraflex at Xero Shoes].